 The Rev. Dr. Miranda Hassett is the Rector (the priest in charge) of St. Dunstan’s.
 Our Director of Music Ministry, Deanna Clement, leads and coordinates our choirs and other musical ensembles and provides musical support and leadership for our worship.
-Pamela Street, our Office Coordinator, keeps things running and answers questions during the week.
+Ann McGrath, our Office Coordinator, keeps things running and answers questions during the week.
 Read more about our staff here.

 Alongside the Rector, every Episcopal church has a Vestry, an elected board that meets monthly and oversees the life of the parish.
 At St. Dunstan’s, we have six members on our vestry.
 In addition, we have the Senior and Junior Wardens, persons elected to special leadership roles to support and consult with the Rector.
 The basic responsibilities of the Vestry and Wardens are to help define and articulate the mission of the congregation; to support the church’s mission by word and deed; to ensure effective organization and planning; and to manage resources and finances.

 About 100 people worship at St. Dunstan’s every Sunday, split between our 8am and 10am services.
 We’ve got a wide range of ages, professions, and backgrounds.
 We are committed to inclusive welcome of all who come seeking God and community here, and we strive to express that welcome fully and warmly to all who come to worship with us.